isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-In a nutshell, if two threads can access the same named object concurrently (without synchronization), and at least one is a writer (performing a non-`const` operation), you have a data race.
+In a nutshell, if two threads can access the same object concurrently (without synchronization), and at least one is a writer (performing a non-`const` operation), you have a data race.
 For further information of how to use synchronization well to eliminate data races, please consult a good book about concurrency.

-##### Example
+##### Example, bad

 There are many examples of data races that exist, some of which are running in production software at this very moment.
 One very simple example:

     int get_id() {
       static int id = 1;
-      return i++;
+      return id++;
     }

 The increment here is an example of a data race.
 This can go wrong in many ways,
 including: